China-U.S. Relations - Biden

 "To win the competition for the future against China or anyone else, the United States must sharpen its innovative edge and unite the economic might of democracies around the world to counter abusive economic practices and reduce inequality....
 The United States does need to get tough with China.
 If China has its way, it will keep robbing the United States and American companies of their technology and intellectual property.
 It will also keep using subsidies to give its state-owned enterprises an unfair advantage—and a leg up on dominating the technologies and industries of the future."

-At a Democratic campaign event in Florida in October 2018, Biden said the U.S. was "better positioned than any nation in the world to own the 21st century," adding that China is "a divided country in 1,000 ways ...
+At a Democratic campaign event in Florida in October 2018, Biden said the U.S. was "better positioned than any nation in the world to own the 21st century," adding that China was "a divided country in 1,000 ways ...
 Don't tell me China's going to own America.
 It's not possible."

 "China is going to eat our lunch?
 Come on, man — They can't even figure out how to deal with the fact that they have this great division between the China Sea and the mountains in the West.
 They can't figure out how they’re going to deal with the corruption that exists within the system.
 They’re not bad folks, folks … They’re not competition for us."
 Biden said at a campaign stop in Iowa on 02 May 2019.

 On 22 May 2020 Biden said "For more than three years, President Trump has given Xi Jinping and autocrats around the world a pass on human rights.
 Trump has repeatedly turned a blind eye to China’s deepening repression in Hong Kong, Xinjiang, and throughout China.
 In fact, just last November, Donald Trump declared that he was “standing with Xi Jinping” on Hong Kong and praised China’s leaders for acting “very responsibly.”
-Now we see the consequences: leaders in Beijing are proposing a law to further erode Hong Kong’s autonomy and the rights of its citizens.
-It is no surprise China’s government believes it can act with impunity to violate its commitments.
-The Administration’s protests are too little, too late — and Donald Trump has conspicuously had very little to say.
+Now we see the consequences: leaders in Beijing were proposing a law to further erode Hong Kong’s autonomy and the rights of its citizens.
+It was no surprise China’s government believes it can act with impunity to violate its commitments.
+The Administration’s protests were too little, too late — and Donald Trump has conspicuously had very little to say.
 We need to be clear, strong, and consistent on values when it comes to China.
 That’s what I’ll do as president."

 “Right now, by every key metric, China’s strategic position is stronger, and America’s strategic position is weaker,” Antony Blinken, now U.S. secretary of state, told the U.S. Chamber of Commerce two months before the November 2020 presidential election.